remi-delannoy/dotfiles/README.md

 - mako config
 - i3blocks config

-**Note that some auto formating/compiling in init.vim requires other programs/scripts and might not work out of the box on any machine**

-## I don't want to RTFM, what are all this plugins used for ?
+## Neovim plugins: I don't want to RTFM, can you give me a TL;DR?
 - leader = comma
 - ctrl-p = fuzzy file search
 - gd = go to definition (gy,gi and gr for type def, implementation and reference)